Treptower Park, Tiergarten, Schönholzer Heide – memorials in Berlin

 Schönholzer Heide

-The site is in excellent overall condition, having been renovated and refurbished from 2010 to 2013 at a cost of over 10 million euros.
+The complex is in excellent overall condition, having been refurbished and renovated at a cost of over 10 million euros between 2010 and 2013.
 In contrast to the much better-known memorials in Tiergarten and Treptower Park, only a few visitors find their way to Schönholzer Heide.
-This means that you can always find a quiet spot here and indulge in contemplation about war, peace and transience.
-However, one should keep an eye on the opening hours (April–September 7am–1pm, October–March 8am–4pm).
+This means that you can always find a quiet spot here to contemplate war, peace and transience.
+However, you should keep an eye on the opening hours (April-September 7-19, October-March 8-16).

 Schönholzer Heide

-How did you like the article about the Berlin Soviet War Memorials Treptower Park, Tiergarten and Schönholzer Heide?
+How did you like the article about Soviet memorials in Berlin, Treptower Park, the memorial in Tiergarten and the memorial in Schönholzer Heide?
 Write us a comment!
-Feel free to follow wildeast on Facebook or Pinterest to stay up to date with the latest articles.
+You can also follow wildeast on Facebook or Pinterest to keep up to date with the latest articles.

-You haven’t had enough of Berlin yet?
+Still haven’t had enough of Berlin?
 Click here for our article about the most exciting GDR buildings in East Berlin.
 And if you click here, you’ll get to our article about Karl-Marx-Allee.
-Fans of Art Nouveau should not miss this article and if you are interested in Jewish Berlin, you will find our article here.
+Fans of Art Nouveau should definitely not miss this article and anyone interested in Jewish Berlin will find what they are looking for here.

 * – this link is an affiliate link.
 If you buy or order something here, we will receive a small commission.
 It won’t cost you a cent extra and we can continue to write new articles for you.
 Thank you for your support!